houseoffoss/eztest/docs/PROJECT_FEATURES.md

   - Cannot be undone message

 - **Prerequisites**:
-  - Must have Owner role
+  - Must have ADMIN role (system-wide)
-  - Cannot delete if last owner (must transfer ownership first)
+  - Cannot delete if creator is the only member
+  - Project must exist and be accessible

 ### Access Settings